A guide to accessible content

 Each computer has built-in accessibility tools that can be enabled.
 Helpful ones to experience for yourself are VoiceOver (Mac) or Narrator (PC).
 They allow you to feel what it's like to hear a Foleon Doc.
 Other popular alternatives include NVDA and Jaws. - Use the tab key ⏭️

 Navigate without your mouse.
 Use the tab key on your keyboard to access links and content on web pages or your arrow keys to navigate pages.
-Mouses aren't for everyone, so consider this experience in your design, as well. - Online evaluation tools ✅
+Mouses aren't for everyone, so consider this experience in your design, as well. - Creative checker tools ✅

-There are free resources you can download to your browser to assist in checking for some of the critical factors regarding accessible design.
+There are free resources you can use or download to your browser to help you check for some critical factors related to accessible design.
 Below are some of the tools we recommend:

 💡 When you need to be thorough, consulting with a third-party specialist is always a good idea.
 Accessibility auditors are the true experts.